NetworkVerification/Timepiece/artifact-readme.md

 If you run a benchmark again after a log file has previously been generated, `make` may skip that benchmark.
 You must delete or rename the old log files before running make again.
+The `make clean` recipe will delete the logs and results files, while the `make archive` recipe will move them to a new directory specifying the current time.